 Psychotherapeutic Object Dynamics

-Psychotherapeutic Object Dynamics defines the inherent relationships between an object and its characteristics, the dynamic actions between that object and a person, and the resultant psychological impact of those actions resulting in health, wellbeing and healing.
+Psychotherapeutic Object Dynamics (Cowan 2015) defines the inherent relationships between an object and its characteristics, the dynamic actions between that object and a person, and the resultant psychological impact of those actions resulting in health, wellbeing and healing.
 The theory that objects are primary to psychological health explains why objects have undeniable and common evocative and phenomenological characteristics inherent to meaning making.

 Psychotherapeutic Object Dynamics is a framework comprised of seven specific object-human dynamic actions including: Releasing/Unburdening, Giving/Receiving, Composing, Associating, Making, Touching, and Synergizing.
 These highly interrelated and multidimensional domains coalesce around fundamental scholarship and practice in the disciplines of material culture, museum studies, psychology and psychotherapy.
 In application, the theory provides a framework for evaluating the healthful impacts of object-based exhibitions, designing museum experiences towards enhancing the health and wellbeing of museum participants, and enhancing therapeutic practice.